Mission, Policies & Bylaws

 - STUDENT MEMBERSHIP is open to individuals who are declared art majors enrolled full-time in an accredited college or university.
 A Student Member will have the privilege of full participation in the activities of the Association, both on the national and regional levels.
 Student membership does not include the right to vote or to hold office.

 - HONORARY MEMBERSHIP: Upon recommendation of the Board of Directors, Honorary Membership may be conferred through a majority vote during any regular Board of Directors meeting.
 Honorary Members are exempt from the payment of dues.
 They may vote at general membership meetings, but cannot hold office in the organization.
 They qualify to participate in an advisory capacity and may be juried into national exhibits.
 Such membership may continue from year to year at the will of the Board of Directors.

-- SUPPORTING MEMBERSHIP: is for individuals or organizations that wish to belong to and support OPAR with a substantial financial contribution in the form of dues.
+- SUPPORTING MEMBERSHIP: is for individuals or organizations that wish to support OPAR with a substantial financial contribution in the form of dues.
 They will receive newsletters, catalogs, and invitations but are not eligible to participate in shows.

 Supporting members may vote at general membership meetings but cannot hold office in this organization.
 They qualify to participate in an advisory capacity.
 They are recognized for their commitment in the literature of OPAR.
 Their supporting membership will continue for one calendar year.